junhochoi/quiche-docker-examples/nginx/README.md

-# A Sample Docker containter for nginx + quiche
+# A Sample Docker Container for nginx + quiche

 To use docker hub image without local build, use `junhochoi/quiche-docker-examples:nginx` as an image name.